williamchanrico/planet-exporter/README.md

 ### Installation

-Grab a pre-built binary for your OS from the [Releases][release] page.
+Grab a pre-built binary for your OS from the [Releases](https://github.com/williamchanrico/planet-exporter/releases/latest) page.

 ### Configuration